Shajarur Kanta (2015 film)

 Shajarur Kanta is a 2015 Byomkesh Bakshi mystery film based on the novel of same name by Sharadindu Bandyopadhyay.
 The film is directed by Saibal Mitra, and produced by Pradip Churiwal and Saikat Mitra.
-It is the second Shajarur Kanta film adaptation in Bengali, another was 1974 film of same name.
+It is the second Shajarur Kanta film adaptation in Bengali, the other being the 1974 film of same name.

 Plot

 The film begins with a drama performance by a group theater ‘Swapnochari’.
 Deepa who plays the lead role, is the star of the evening, but expresses no joy despite the audience's approval.
 Next week, she is being married off, against her wishes, to a young industrialist by the name of Debashish Bhatto and this is her last show.
 Deepa has nothing against Debashis.
 He is good-looking, extremely well-to-do and interested in the arts, but she is in love with someone else.
 She dare not tell her family about him because all hell would then break loose.

 Nripati Laha, the founder member of the group, and Deepa's brother Vijay look forward to the wedding as they both have much to gain from this alliance.
 Nripati hopes to get a solid sponsorship for the Swapnochari through Debashis's ‘Bhatta Group of Industries’.
 However, there are several others who are not so happy.
 Prabal Gupta, the director of the group theater is not only unhappy, but angry at the bargain.
 He considers Deepa to be his creation as he is the one who had trained her painstakingly into becoming the actress she is today.
 Deepa leaving the group means that the lead actress would be gone.
 Deepa's wedding takes place right on schedule the week after the show.
 All the members of the group attend and all put up a joyous front.
 Debashis is already enchanted by his beautiful bride; the only thing that bothers him is the sullen expression on her face.

 Debashis's fleeting anxiety about his bride's state of mind turns out to be eerily clairvoyant.
 When he tries to pull her into his arms after they are alone in their flower-bedecked bedroom that night, she draws back and informs him that she is in love with someone else.
 Debashis is stunned.